Can an Online Psychiatrist Prescribe Medication?

 What is an Online Psychiatrist?

-An online psychiatrist works through a computer, telephone, or tablet to treat people with mental health issues and write certain prescription medications.
+An online psychiatrist works through a computer, telephone, or tablet to treat people with mental health issues.
+They may write certain prescription medications to help treat mental illnesses such as anxiety and depression.

 This practice is also known as telepsychiatry or telehealthcare.